A short drive to the north-east of Fátima lies Ourém, a loftily-perched medieval town clustered around an ancient, well-preserved castle.

-Ourém lived through a period of sumptuous richness in the 15th century when the Count of Ourém, Dom Afonso, built several grand monuments and converted part of the castle into a palace, some of which was destroyed by Napoleon’s troops during the Peninsular War.
+Ourém (indicated on the Google map below) lived through a period of sumptuous richness in the 15th century when the Count of Ourém, Dom Afonso, built several grand monuments and converted part of the castle into a palace, some of which was destroyed by Napoleon’s troops during the Peninsular War.

 Local legend insists that in the 12th century, Gonçalo Hermingues, a gallant knight known as the Traga Mouros (Moor Devourer), captured a Moorish woman named Fátima on a military expedition.
 He subsequently fell in love with her and they got married after she converted to Christianity.
 The couple lived on his large estate which he named Fátima in her honour, an area that now encompasses the famous religious sanctuary.
 She later changed her name to Ouriana, hence the town’s name.

 A striking fortification with extensive views of the surrounding countryside existed in Ourém since the time of the Moors, and very probably before.
 Set imposingly on top of a conical-shaped hill, Ourém Castle was further fortified and embellished in the 15th century and it has scarcely changed since the Middle Ages.